le0daniel/graphql-tools/readme.md

 - Fields are built with the easy-to-use field builder
 - Simple dataloader implementation to solve N+1 problems
 - Code First approach to schema building
-- Extending of Types with additional fields, allowing you to respect your domain boundires and construct the right dependency directions.
+- Schema Stitching: Extending of Types with additional fields, allowing you to respect your domain boundires and construct the right dependency directions in your code.
 - Type name aliases, so that you can either use type names of class names of types.

 ## Basic Usage